aj96/Binary_Search_Tree/README.md

 $ cd Binary_Search_Tree

-Download the main.rs and lib.rs of this repository into the src folder of Binary_Search_Tree.
+Put the main.rs and lib.rs of this repository into the src folder of Binary_Search_Tree.
 Then run the command:

 $ cargo run